gsoisson/synthetic_time_series/README.md

 ![image info](./images/time_series_generated.png)

-We have generated a realistic time series!
+We have generated a realistic time series !

 ## Time Series Prediction With LSTMs